foldda/charian/README.md

 **Maintain compatibility** As illustrated in the above examples, the ComplexPerson object extends the Person object while remaining backward compatible.
 This means if you have a connected network where some programs work with the Person object, and some other programs have evolved and become using the ComplexPerson object, these programs will remain compatible in communicating with each other in the network.

-**Cross-language data exchange** Because the schemaless RDA string is language and system neutral, it can be used as a data container for flexibly transferring data cross-language and cross-platform.
+**Cross-language data exchange** Because the schemaless RDA string is language and system-neutral, it can be used as a data container for flexibly transferring data cross-language and cross-platform.
 The connected programs can flexibly deposit and consume data items stored in an RDA container without being constrained by a fixed data model, and be able to flexibly handle the data conversions and any associated exceptions, in the designated data-packing and unpacking operations.

 For example, an RDA container packed by a Java program contains the properties of a Java 'Person', and these properties can be unpacked in a Python program and be used for constructing say a Python 'User' object, which may or may not have exactly the same properties as the Java Person object.
 If anything unexpected happens, such as an item is missing, or a data conversion has failed, the Python program can put exception handling in its 'unpacking' process e.g. sending out an alert or substituting the missing item with a default value.